PeterCullenBurbery/c-sharp-dot-net/README.md

-# bsd4-template
+# c-sharp-dot-net
+C# .NET Zero to Mastery.
-This is a template repository with the BSD 4 license.
+This is a repository with the BSD 4 license.